The world’s oceans are teeming with infection.

 This kind of environmental virus “therapy” is a long way off.
 First, researchers must understand communities well enough to “convince [themselves] what the viruses are, and how much health they bring to an ecosystem,” Turner says.

 And bridging that gap could be tough.
-Scientists might still just be scratching the surface of the viral populations in ocean waters, Duhaime says.
+Scientists may still just be scratching the surface of the viral populations in ocean waters, Duhaime says.
 Given that samples from the Arctic alone contained such staggering diversity, future research in new locations (like parts of the Antarctic, which wasn’t sampled as heavily as the Arctic) will likely yield further shake-ups.
 The study also only looked at double-stranded DNA viruses, leaving entire branches of the viral tree, like RNA viruses and single-stranded DNA viruses, unexplored.

 But in a way, those gaps make the future all the more exciting.
 “There is nothing like being right at the precipice of the known and unknown,” Duhaime says.
 “When you first begin looking at new data like this, it’s akin to landing on Mars and looking around for the first time...but a Mars with little critters never described before staring back at you.”